Tourism Department admits to illegal financial actions

 “Sir your facts are wrong,” Dutton said, “I had commission approval to make any personnel changes with the internal auditor that I needed to do.”

-However, there is no notation on any commission agenda of any executive session relating to the employment of the auditor.
-Dutton said he got permission from commissioners, but that conversation either wasn’t recorded in any agenda or minutes of open meetings or happened outside open meetings.
+Dutton said he got permission from commissioners, but that approval either wasn’t recorded in any agenda or minutes of open meetings or happened outside open meetings.

 The Open Meeting Act prohibits a member from obtaining a consensus upon an item of business through a series of private one-on-one meetings.
 (1981 OK AG 69, ¶ 17).